muskan89/OS-assignments/CS303-2019csb1100-1/Readme.md

-3. How to compile and run this program
+3.How to compile and run this program
 ---------------------------------------------------------

         Commands to compile the code